drwpow/blog/posts/3-pillars-of-front-end-knowledge.md

 If you‘re unfamiliar with what he’s talking about, I’d read that post, but a quick-and-dirty history of front-end is that it’s a profession that was once a league of ex-designers muddling their way through code, that’s recently transformed into a proper programming discipline (with some design skills remaining a part of the job requirement).
+Chris’ post is somewhat of a flag post marking that slow, subtle shift that had been happening in the profession for years.

 My initial reaction to this was to reject it—not that the divide wasn‘t happening, but the idea that these should be 2 different professions.
 To be blunt, I saw it as someone who made their career on